-Do you love history?
-If you do then you’ll love Northern California.
-There are historical landmarks to keep you busy and feed your love of history for weeks.
+historical places in Northern California to keep you busy and feed your love of history for weeks.
 We are known for pioneering the railroads and our past also includes Spanish built missions and industrial man-made wonders that will keep your mind busy and your love of history happily satisfied.

 1. Home of Jack London

 in Oakland is named after him.
 This is the home in Sonoma where he lived from 1915 until his death.

 2. Mare Island Naval Shipyard

 You're looking at the first Naval facility on the west coast during World War II.
 This is where nuclear subs were stationed as well.
-It's a very historical place for our west coast military.
+The

 3. John Muir House

 lived here in this very house in Martinez from 1890 until his death in 1915.
 In that time he spearheaded the beginning of the Sierra Club and the National Park system.